chk-jxcn/spawn/README.md

 ***

 ###*proc:reads([size])*
-Reads *size* bytes from pty.
+Try Reads *size* bytes from pty.
 If in nonblock mode, loop reads in interval of *us*.
-Returns string at most *buffsize* length or nil if any error occurs.
+Returns string at most min(*buffsize*, *size*) length or nil if any error occurs.

 Return vaules:
 ```